ExpressionEngine/ExpressionEngine-User-Guide/source/templates/conditionals.rst

 ========  ==========================================
 \+        Addition
 \-        Subtraction
+\*        Multiplcation
+/         Division
 %		     Remainder of one number divided by another
 ========  ==========================================

 .. note:: When using these mathematical operators be sure to surround them with